Dental veneers from Dental On Clarke, Crows Nest

 What happens when I get dental veneers?

 Having a veneer placed in your mouth requires two treatment appointments.
-The first appointment is to take impressions of the teeth, and to perform the necessary preparation; this will involve shaping your teeth so the veneers fit onto your teeth correctly.
-The impressions will then be used to custom-make your veneers to perfectly fit your teeth in your desired shade of ceramic.
+The first appointment is to contour your teeth to receive the veneers and then take impressions of your teeth.
+The impressions will be used to custom-make your veneers to perfectly fit your teeth in your desired shade of ceramic.
 At your second appointment, the veneers will be tried-in to ensure they fit perfectly before they are cemented into place.
-As the shade of ceramic cannot be adjusted after construction, it is recommended that should you wish to achieve a whiter overall aesthetic, you undergo a teeth whitening treatment prior to commencing veneer treatment, so your veneers can be created in the correct whiter shade.
+As the shade of ceramic cannot be adjusted after construction, should you wish to achieve a whiter overall aesthetic, we recommend you undergo a teeth whitening treatment prior to commencing veneer treatment, so your veneers can be created to match your new, whiter shade.

 How many veneers do I need?

-This depends on your unique needs and desires.
+That depends on your unique needs and desires.
 Optimal aesthetics are usually obtained by placing multiple veneers across the upper front teeth.
-For some people two veneers may suffice, for others it may be up to 10.
+For some people two veneers may suffice, for others it may be up to ten.
 It all depends on what you are trying to achieve.

 How long will my veneers last?

 Provided you care for your veneers properly, then it is possible for them to last for around ten years, though there are cases where they have lasted even longer.
 Proper care for veneers is exactly the same as your natural teeth; brush and floss daily, and ensure you’re attending your regular check-up and cleanings.
 Your dentist might also recommend constructing a protective appliance to use at night, to protect your veneers and natural teeth from teeth grinding during sleep.